teOrienta/2022-Huawei-cloud/README.md

 ## Get started

-1. Before start you need to build the images with the following command:
+1. Before starting you need to build the images with the following command:

 ```bash
 docker-compose build